triggermesh/docs/docs/targets/jira.md

 ## Prerequisites

 1. Jira instance or Atlassian cloud tenant.
-1. User API token
+1. User API token.

 To create the user API token at Jira:

 - Open the Account settings > Security > [Create and manage API Tokens][api-tokens]
 - Press `Create API token` and fill the token name.
-- Copy the API token and create a Jira token at Triggermesh.
+- Copy the API token and create a secret for the Jira token at Triggermesh.

 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the secrets.